-We believe the primary factors that will drive success in the UAM market include the performance of our eVTOL aircraft relative to both competitive eVTOL aircraft and traditional aircraft, the ability to certify the aircraft and service operation in a timely manner, the ability to manufacture efficiently at scale, the ability to scale the service adequately to drive down end-user pricing, the ability to offer services and routes that provide adequate value proposition for passengers, the ability to develop or otherwise capture the benefits of next generation technologies, and the ability to deliver products and services to a high-level of quality, reliability and safety.
+We believe the primary factors that will drive success in the UAM market include:

+- the performance of our eVTOL aircraft relative to both competitive eVTOL aircraft and traditional aircraft; - the ability to certify the aircraft and begin service operations in a timely manner; - the ability to manufacture efficiently at scale; - the ability to scale the service adequately to drive down end-user pricing; - · the ability to capture first-mover advantage, if any; - the ability to offer services and routes that provide adequate value proposition for passengers; - the ability to develop or otherwise capture the benefits of next generation technologies; and - the ability to deliver products and services to a high-level of quality, reliability and safety.

-While there are differentiated approaches to vehicle designs and business models, we believe that our aircraft and business model offer the greatest long-term prospects to monetize the full value chain from development through operations.
-Our technologically differentiated aircraft and advancement in certification position us well to be first to market in the U.S., with the best aircraft to serve our customers.
+While there are differentiated approaches to vehicle designs and business models, we believe that our aircraft and vertically-integrated approach offer the greatest long-term prospects to certify and produce the best aircraft to serve our customers and, in turn, to monetize the full value chain from development through operations.